singleview-co-kr/sv_API_retriever/svinitialize/README_GOOGLE_ADS.md

 Execute the following command in the root directory of the sv-api-retriever to install the dependencies.

+    $ pip install --upgrade google-ads
     $ pip install --upgrade google-api-python-client
     $ pip install --upgrade google-auth-oauthlib

+Make sure you have installed **google-ads 16.0.0** or higher

 ## Running the Examples ##